Should you hire for humility?

-The very simple and short answer is yes.
-Why?
+The very simple and short answer is yes, you should hire for humility.
 Because humility makes everyone better.
 It makes the individual better, it makes people around the individual better, and ultimately it makes the entire team and organization better.

 What is Humility

 Simply put, humility can be defined in terms of having a grounded and egalitarian view of oneself and other people.
-Although quite a few definitions of humility exist, a common theme can be seen addressing four areas including
+Although quite a few definitions of humility exist, these four areas are common themes:

-- openness to learn from others and being teachable,
+- Openness to learning from others and being teachable,

 Things you can expect to see in a humble employee